 - Immediately discuss the allegation with the designated officer at the local authority.
 This is to consider the nature, content and context of the allegation and agree a course of action, including whether further enquiries are necessary to enable a decision on how to proceed, and whether it is necessary to involve the police and/or children's social care services.
 (The case manager may, on occasion, consider it necessary to involve the police before consulting the designated officer - for example, if the accused individual is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.
 In such cases, the case manager will notify the designated officer as soon as practicably possible after contacting the police) - Inform the accused individual of the concerns or allegations and likely course of action as soon as possible after speaking to the designated officer (and the police or children's social care services, where necessary).
-Where the police and/or children's social care services are involved, the case manager will only share such information with the individual as has been agreed with those agencies. - Where appropriate (in the circumstances described above), carefully consider whether suspension of the individual from contact with children at the site is justified or whether alternative arrangements such as those outlined above can be put in place.
-Advice will be sought from the designated officer, police and/or children's social care services, and the HR Department as appropriate
+Where the police and/or children's social care services are involved, the case manager will only share such information with the individual as has been agreed with those agencies.

 Policy Document #: Issue:

-Educ8 2 4.3
+Educ8 2 4.5

-Title: Safeguarding & Child Protection Policy Page #: 50 of 68
+Title: Safeguarding & Child Protection Policy Page #: 59 of 81